coddingtonbear/jira-select/docs/functions.rst

 Counting
 --------

+See more in information in `Python's Documentation <https://docs.python.org/3/library/functions.html>`_.

 .. py:function:: len(iterable: List[Any]) -> int

    You might be tempted to use ``count()`` given how we share many